 The analytical methods, associated matrices, and performing laboratories are listed in Table A7.1 of Section A7.
-The authority for analysis methodologies under the Clean Rivers Program is derived from the TSWQS ("307.1 - 307.10) in that data generally are generated for comparison to those standards and/or criteria.
-The standards state that "Procedures for laboratory analysis will be in accordance with the most recently published edition of Standard Methods for the Examination of Water and Wastewater, the latest version of the TCEQ Surface Water Quality Monitoring Procedures, 40 CFR 136, or other reliable procedures acceptable to the Executive Director."
+The authority for analysis methodologies under the Clean Rivers Program is derived from the TSWQS (Sections 307.1 - 307.10) in that data generally are generated for comparison to those standards and/or criteria.
+The standards state that "Procedures for laboratory analysis will be in accordance with the most recently published edition of Standard Methods for the Examination of Water and Wastewater, the latest version of the SWOM Procedures, Volume 1: Physical Methods for Water, Sediment, and Tissue, 40 CFR 136, or other reliable procedures acceptable to the Executive Director."